Skip to main content

 When you picture a vacation to Mexico what comes to mind?
-Is it white-sand beaches and turquoise waters?
-Perhaps its all-inclusive resorts dotted with swim-up bars and all-you-can-eat buffets.
+Is it white sand beaches and turquoise waters?
+Perhaps its all-inclusive resorts dotted with swim-up bars and all you can eat buffets.
 Or, it might be iconic attractions like ancient Mayan ruins and stunning cenotes.

-There’s no denying that all of these things are part of what makes Mexico so special.
+There’s no denying all these things are part of what makes Mexico so special.
 However, beyond the top sights and well-traversed tourist attractions, there’s another side to the country that’s waiting to be explored.
+This is Mexico less-traveled, a collection of lesser-known destinations and attractions that deserve a spot on travelers' radar.

 Grutas Tolantongo